Dates to Remember:

 The purpose of RRL Junior Indians Football & Cheer is to provide an understanding of the game of football and encourage sportsmanship and character in the game and life.
 Our mission is to teach the fundamentals and rules in addition to the physical, mental, and emotional aspects of the game.
 We are committed to encouraging a balance of football, family, school, and fun.
 Our goal is that the athlete will understand how football promotes and develops positive life qualities such as team, respect, discipline, effort, perseverance and fitness.
 We hope you will find our website both informative and user friendly.

 RRL Jr. Indians Football

 RRL Jr. Indians Football is a member of the Northern Illinois Football Conference (NIFC).
-We have four divisions of football; heavyweight, middleweight, lightweight and flyweight.
-These divisions of football have a major emphasis on playing time, so all eligible athletes will play; however, players will earn positions and slightly more playing time.
+We are a feeder program for District 207 Hononegah High School.
+We have six divisions of football; 8th Grade, 7th Grade, Heavyweight, Middleweight, Lightweight and Flyweight.
+The lower 4 divisions of football have a major emphasis on playing time, so all eligible athletes will play; however, players will earn positions and slightly more playing time.

-The Roscoe Rockton Junior Indians are a proud member of the Stateline Junior High Football Conference (SJHFC).
-We are the feeder program for District 207 Hononegah High School.
-For this reason, we prepare our 7th and 8th graders for high school earlier and call them, "The Junior Indians."
+As we prepare our 7th and 8th graders for high school, our expectations and requirements differ.
 This level of football plays all eligible athletes; however, players will earn a position and more playing time based on skill, attitude, effort, teamwork and sportsmanship.
 Substitution and cross training are encouraged to develop non-starting players.